AI-Powered Hiring: The Quiet Shift Redefining Competitive Advantage

 How can we make hiring faster, fairer, and more predictable?

-What we once talked about as something that might happen “someday in the future” is now firmly on the agenda of HR teams.
-In fact, there’s a sentence I hear more and more often in conversations:
+What we once talked about as something that might happen "someday in the future" is now firmly on the agenda of HR teams.
+There's a sentence I hear more and more often in conversations:

 "Hiring, as we know it, is coming to an end."